Business Savings Bonds with Fixed Rates of Interest

 Some bonds accumulate the interest (by adding it back into your bond account) while others pay you the interest separately into your bank account without adding it back into the bond principal.

 Depending on the risk you want with your money and if you may need access to it depends on what you may want to invest in.

 Fixed Rate Bond Deals

-There are many deals in the marketplace at the moment as it is thought interest rates will rise in the medium term so the rates on offer are far higher than the Bank of England base rate.
+There are many deals in the marketplace at the moment as it is thought interest rates will rise in the medium term.
+Therefore, the rates on offer are somewhat higher than the Bank of England base rate.

 Get Independent Financial Advice

 This article on fixed bonds is to provide an insight into what a fixed term bond is and what you may get out of it and does not represent financial advice.
 It is recommended you do your own research and if you are unsure speak to an independent financial advisor.